UC Davis Children's Hospital

 chemotherapy orders on the oncology serv ice).
 The senior resident is responsible for leading morning work rounds and supervising PG-1 residents and medical students.
 The faculty attending, and subspecialty attending(s) if appropriate, supervise the ward teams.
 Residents also work closely with a dedicated nursing staff, as well as pharmacists, respiratory therapists, physical/ occupational/ speech therapists, nutritionists, social workers, care coordinators, interpreters, and a very active child life program.

-Pediatric hospitalists are available 24/7 in-house on the wards to teach residents
+Pediatric hospitalists are available 24/7 in-house on the wards to teach residents, balancing resident autonomy and appropriate supervision to allow residents graduated responsibility to develop a safe plan for patients using evidence-based medicine.

 Normal Newborn Nursery

 The Newborn Nursery averages 200 admissions per month and provides residents with an opportunity to manage the common problems of normal newborns.
 General pediatric faculty with expertise in newborn care, development, psychosocial assessments and nutrition provide supervision.
-The curriculum includes didactic sessions, case conferences, assigned readings and daily rounds with the faculty attending.
 First year residents spend four weeks in the NNN and then may return for an additional four weeks in the PG-3 year in a supervisory role.
+UC Davis is a baby-friendly hospital and all residents receive education on breastfeeding.

 Neonatal Intensive Care Unit (NICU)

 The UC Davis Children’s Hospital 49-bed Neonatal Intensive Care Unit (NICU) is the region's only nationally ranked Level 4 nursery, and cares for infants from throughout Northern California.
 The NICU averages more than 500 admissions per year.
-In the NICU, residents have the opportunity to care for critically ill neonates under the close supervision of NICU attendings and fellows.
+In the NICU, residents have the opportunity to care for critically ill neonates under the close supervision of NICU attendings and fellows, and learn to perform procedures that include placing umbilical lines, neonatal intubation, and circumcision.
 Residents spend four weeks in the NICU in each year of training.

 Pediatric Intensive Care Unit (PICU)